linkml/linkml/tests/output/docs/unique_key_slots.md

 # Slot: unique_key_slots

-list of slot names that form a key
+list of slot names that form a key.
+The tuple formed from the values of all these slots should be unique.

 URI: [linkml:unique_key_slots](https://w3id.org/linkml/unique_key_slots)